IoT for Air Quality, Behold the Power of Cooperation

 The IoT industry has been talking up the potential value when data collectors turn around and publish some of that collected data.
 But to date, most efforts appear exploratory as with the 2014 project set up by the city of Chicago to collect and publish a wide array of governmental and environmental sensor feeds.
 Market driving technology providers like IBM, Microsoft, Cisco, and others are also pushing to eventually create curated, open IoT data repositories that can benefit not just corporate entities but also citizens.

-This coming year the vendor intends to broaden this approach with stationary sensors housed in traffic lights and moving objects such as city busses.
+This coming year, Aclima will explore expanding its mobile and stationary networks in other parts of a city’s infrastructure, like traffic lights and city bus fleets.
 The hope is that by working with government agencies (local and national) to gather public environmental information, it can couple that data with internal data streaming from its corporate facilities customers that are measuring internal environmental variables.
 Why is this important?
 Imagine if you could build a data model for urban air quality based on not just streets but the buildings themselves?
 Now imagine adding people to the mix.
 It’s only a matter of time with personal air quality sensors becoming more affordable (one open source, open data project to check out is AirCasting).
 This all sets the stage for a real-time, predictive and highly accurate view of air quality at both the macro and micro level.

 Of course that Apollonian outcome would require the full (ahem) altruistic participation of all involved parties.
 Is this too much to ask?
 I don’t think so, at least not technologically.
 I think it only takes a few companies like Aclima and Google to convince a few local governments to establish and fund regional curated, open IoT data repositories specific to mutually beneficial information like air quality.
 The precedent has been set.
 The outcome, altruistic or otherwise, is in our hands.